orlabs/orange/README.md

         },
         "desc": "mysql configuration"
     },
-    "dashboard": {//dashboard configuration. if `store` is `mysql`, this will make sense "auth": false, //if the dashboard UI shoule be authorized "session_secret": "y0ji4pdj61aaf3f11c2e65cd2263d3e7e5", // used to encrypt cookie "whitelist": [//needn't check authorization
+    "dashboard": {//dashboard config. if `store` is `mysql`, this will make sense "auth": false, //the dashboard UI should be authorized or not "session_secret": "y0ji4pdj61aaf3f11c2e65cd2263d3e7e5", // used to encrypt cookie "whitelist": [//url list that needn't be authorized "^/auth/login$",
-            "^/auth/login$",
             "^/error/$"
         ]